Lechmere Guppy: Trinidad

 Although he had no formal training in the sciences Lechmere wrote and published numerous articles on the malacology and palaeontology of the region.
 He served as President of the Scientific Association of Trinidad, as well as of the Royal Victoria Institute Board.
 He contributed about seventy memoirs or papers between 1863 and 1913.
-His special interest went to paleoconchology and recent mollusks, especially the terrestrial and fluviatile species, of which he described many new species.
+His special interest went to palaeoconchology and recent mollusks, especially the terrestrial and fluviatile species, of which he described many new species.